lewistang-uk/aoc-in-sql/README.md

 # aoc-in-sql

-Solutions to some of the Advent of Code 2025 problems using SQL.
+Solutions to some of the Advent of Code 2025 problems using SQLite.

 ---